 If you’re worried that your sales process might be hindering your SaaS conversion rate, it’s important to look at your existing customers and how engaged they are with your product.
 If sign-ups are slow but your activation rates and retention rates are high, this may not be as concerning as it seems.

 Poor product-market fit is a leading contributor to poor conversion rates.
-If customers aren’t interested in your product or don’t feel it will bring any value to their business or their lives, then you have a problem.
+If customers aren’t interested in your product or don’t feel it will bring any value to their business or their lives, then you have a bigger problem to fix than sales or marketing.

 If you’re at an early stage and struggling to get a good flow of sign-ups, it’s important to reach out to your customers to find out how their experience has been from the moment they discovered your product to the stage they are currently at in their journey with your business.